Adding your child’s name to your bank account as a joint owner seems harmless, but could you be putting yourself at risk?

 3. Estate Planning Implications

 Now many banks can set up your joint account to include rights of survivorship.
-This means that upon death of either of the owners, the account assets will automatically transfer to the surviving owner.
-This can create unfortunate consequences for you, your child and other beneficiaries if you intended for all of your remaining assets to be divided equally among your beneficiaries as stated in your will.
-If you predecease your child, the joint account will likely undermine your will by transferring all of the assets (funds in account) to that adult child co-owner and nothing to your other beneficiaries.
+This means that upon the death of either of the owners, the account assets will automatically transfer to the surviving owner.
+This can create unfortunate consequences for you, your child, and other beneficiaries if you intended for all of your remaining assets to be divided equally among your beneficiaries as stated in your will.
+If you predecease your child, the joint account will likely undermine your will by transferring all of the assets (funds in the account) to that adult child co-owner and nothing to your other beneficiaries.
 Fortunately, there are other better ways to give your child access to your account either upon your death or while you’re still living to help you with taking care of business.
 Many financial institutions will allow you to structure the bank account to transfer on death by adding a beneficiary to your account.
 If you want your child to have access to your account while you’re still living creating a financial power of attorney is an option.
 Not only does that document allow your child to perform financial transactions on your behalf, but it’s also a powerful legal document that gives you peace of mind in knowing that your assets will be handled according to your wishes.
 It’s time to protect your assets the right way.

 At the Law Offices of Elsa W. Smith, we counsel our clients about these issues and many others in the estate planning process.
 Let us help you.